rubienr/wacom/README.md

                             reload:   tell xbindkeys to reaload the configuration
                             kill:     try to stop all xbindkeys instances
                           Default: nodaemon.

+      Plot pressure cure.

+      --curve
+                          Plot the configured pressure curve and the resulting Bezier curve.
+      --pressure
+                          Live plot the current pressure curve (requires feedgnuplot).
+The pressure plot does not appear until the first pressure value is reported.

 ## Full Example - Device Setup